leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 ## Get the best value for your money.

-We’ll be honest with you, eLogii may not be the cheapest option in the market, but that’s because eLogii is more of an all encompassing solution than otherwise available in the market, allowing you to save significant cost in the long-run.
+We’ll be honest with you, eLogii may not be the cheapest option in the market, but that’s because eLogii is more of an all-encompassing solution than otherwise available in the market, allowing you to save significant cost in the long-run.

 We guarantee there is no other solution on the market that offers such a wide range of features and capabilities at such an affordable price.
 In many cases, features that don’t exist in the market today or would otherwise only be available to large-scale enterprises from other vendors, at a very large cost.